Xx3LordShadow3xX/portal_del_amor/README.md

 **Weather effects not showing:**
 - Check browser console for JavaScript errors
-- Ensure all JS files are loaded in correct order
+- Verify all JS files are loaded in correct order
-- Verify CSS files are properly linked
+- Ensure CSS files are properly linked
+- Check that weather modules are in correct folders

 **Performance issues:**
-- Reduce particle count in weather.js
+- Each weather module has built-in particle limits
 - Close other browser tabs
-- Disable weather effects temporarily
+- Temporarily switch to Clear Sky weather

+**Module errors:**
+- Ensure folder structure matches exactly: `js/weather/` and `css/weather/`
+- Verify all files are uploaded to correct locations
+- Check that old `js/weather.js` file is deleted

 ## 📄 License